Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 A common murderer instills terror in his victim therefore he should be called a “terrorist”.
 A thief with a gun who points the gun at his victim is instilling terror in the victim, and thus should be called a “terrorist”.
 The husband who abuses his wife instills terror in his wife before one of his attacks, and thus should be called a “terrorist”.

 The usage of the term “terrorist” towards those who openly profess their motivation (to do Allah’s will) for their violent acts hinders the ability to solve the problem and actually assists those who perform the violent acts by hiding the cause.
 Said another way, if people were consistent, every perpetrator of unjustified violent acts (non-defensive in nature) should be called a "terrorist", but this is not what is happening.
 Rather, a certain group of people who have a very specific motivation for their violent attacks are labeled "terrorists", thus purposely having the motivation obscured, confused or hidden.
 This, even when motivation is everything regarding solving crimes, destructive behavior or problems of violence.
 And this, even when the perpetrators of the violence speak plainly their motivation to serve Allah through jihad.
-Again, this is due to the politically correct belief that one cannot criticize a religion.
+Again, this is due to the politically correct but irrational belief that one cannot criticize a religion.

 Thus, all those who use terms like ‘terrorist’ to describe Muslims who are acting upon Muhammad's teachings of violence are culpable for hiding the problem.
 This includes MOST in the 'news business'.
 To a few in the news business' credit, I do hear the phrase "Muslim jihadists" used a bit more often, but still very rarely.'Extremists'